 January 2024: Visit of the Tara boat in Lyon (France).
 Events at the Maison de L’environnement et Musée des Confluences.

 February 2024: Echappées inattendues CNRS – Musée des Arts et Métiers Paris.
-Link
+Watch the conference on YouTube.
+Link of the event.

 Gordon and Betty Moore Foundation for the financial support